ohnosequences/saws/doc/state-and-resources.md

 1. the group can be declared inside your code, but this doesn't tell you anything about whether it is there at AWS or not.
 So, you can get the information that this AutoScaling group was there, _at one particular point in time_.
 2. once you know that this thing was there at some point, you can try to gather information about its particular transient state, and act on it (number of instances, etc)

 It is thus critical to precisely identify what kind of things can we treat as existing at compile time, and what should instead be part of state.
-A simple criterion is: if you can modify it after creation, state; if not, resource.
+A simple criterion is:

+> if you can modify it after creation, **state**; if not, **resource**.

 ### access to state

-As state represents something happening at AWS, it is only natural to interact with it from a corresponding service instance.
+As state represents something happening at AWS, it's only natural to interact with it from a corresponding service instance.
 The context is then

 ``` scala
 // inside service